 Counties and municipalities in North Carolina can both be enabled by the General Assembly to collect occupancy taxes.
 Of the 100 counties in the state, 81 have a county-wide tax on lodging within their boundaries.
 Nine other counties have no occupancy tax levied within them at either the county or municipal level, while an additional eight counties have only municipalities that levy a tax.
 (Two counties are legislatively enabled to collect a tax but do not do so.)
-There are also 96 municipalities in the state which are legislatively enabled to collect an occupancy tax, typically in addition to a county-wide tax.
-According to the Local Government Division of the North Carolina Department of Revenue, \$230 million in occupancy taxes were collected statewide at the local level in fiscal year 2015.
+There are also 99 municipalities in the state which are legislatively enabled to collect an occupancy tax, typically in addition to a county-wide tax.
+According to the Local Government Division of the North Carolina Department of Revenue, \$246 million in occupancy taxes were collected statewide at the local level in fiscal year 2016.

-Total Counties in North Carolina 100 Counties without any occupancy tax legislation in place, at either the county or municipal level 9 Counties enabled to collect occupancy taxes, but which do not currently collect at the county level 2 Counties without occupancy tax legislation, but with at least one municipality that is legislatively enabled to collect occupancy taxes 8 Counties legislatively enabled to increase their current tax rate of at least 1% should they choose to do so 7 Total Municipalities in North Carolina 552 Municipalities in North Carolina legislatively enabled to collect occupancy taxes 96 Municipalities enabled to collect occupancy taxes, but which do not currently collect 16 Municipalities legislatively enabled to increase their current tax rate of at least 1% should they choose to do so 2
+Total Counties in North Carolina 100 Counties without any occupancy tax legislation in place, at either the county or municipal level 9 Counties enabled to collect occupancy taxes, but which do not currently collect at the county level 2 Counties without occupancy tax legislation, but with at least one municipality that is legislatively enabled to collect occupancy taxes 8 Counties legislatively enabled to increase their current tax rate of at least 1% should they choose to do so 6 5 52 tax rate of at least 1% should they choose to do so tax rate of at least 1% should they choose to do so Total Municipalities in North Carolina tax rate of at least 1% should they choose to do so Total Municipalities in North Carolina Municipalities in North Carolina legislatively enabled 552 tax rate of at least 1% should they choose to do so Total Municipalities in North Carolina Municipalities in North Carolina legislatively enabled to collect occupancy taxes 552 Total Municipalities in North Carolina Municipalities in North Carolina legislatively enabled to collect occupancy taxes Municipalities enabled to collect occupancy taxes, 552 99

-There are now a combined total of 161 counties and municipalities in North Carolina which currently levy an occupancy tax of at least 1%.
-(This number does not count specially-legislated separate taxing districts within communities, such as Beech Mountain District W or the Wilmington Convention Center District.)
+There are now a combined total of 163 counties and municipalities in North Carolina which currently levy an occupancy tax of at least 1%.
+(This number does not count specially-legislated separate taxing districts within communities, such as Beech

+Mountain District W or the Wilmington Convention Center District.)
 As noted, there are a number of counties in North Carolina that have a county occupancy tax but which also have towns and cities levying an additional room tax.
 There are also some counties and municipalities legislatively enabled to raise their taxes beyond the current rate, or to begin collecting an occupancy tax.
 No combination of county and city occupancy taxes exceeds 6% with the exception of Mecklenburg (8%).

-There are 22 counties in North Carolina where the county and at least one municipality in that county both levy a separate occupancy tax on lodging within an incorporated area.
+There are 26 counties in North Carolina where the county and at least one municipality in that county both levy a separate occupancy tax on lodging within an incorporated area.
 There are also a few counties with occupancy tax legislation that covers only unincorporated areas in the county, where at least one city in that county also has its own unique tax applying to accommodations within the municipality.

 The occupancy tax is never the only tax revenue generated by visitors in North Carolina.
 As previously noted, guests in commercial lodging also pay applicable sales taxes on the cost of their rooms.
-The other businesses that visitors spend money in during their stays-restaurants, shops, attractions--pay millions of dollars in sales taxes.
+The other businesses in which visitors (overnight and daytrip) spend money during their stays-restaurants, shops, attractions-pay millions of dollars in sales taxes.
 These businesses also pay millions in property taxes that would otherwise not be generated if they did not exist.
 The revenue impact of visitors upon local and state governments extends far beyond the occupancy tax paid by overnight guests.